pixel image

 A brief introduction of our research is provided below:

-We have initiated and led the development of many community-based ontologies such as the Cell Line Ontology (CLO), Ontology of Biological and Clinical Statistics (OBCS), and Ontology of Host-Microbiome Interactions (OHMI).
-Dr. He is also an active developer of the Ontology for Biomedical Investigations (OBI), which is collaboratively developed by over 20 communities, and Dr. He is the representation of the vaccine community.
+We have (co-)initiated and (co-)led the development of many community-based ontologies such as the Vaccine Ontology (VO) and Cell Line Ontology (CLO).
+Dr. He is also an active developer of the Cell Ontology (CL) and Ontology for Biomedical Investigations (OBI).
+OBI is collaboratively developed by over 20 communities, and Dr. He is the representation of the vaccine community.

 As a major social activity, Oliver hosted and co-chaired the 2022 International Conference on Biomedical Ontology (ICBO-2022) in September 2022 at the University of Michigan, Ann Arbor, MI, USA.

-We study Vaccine Informatics, a branch of vaccinology that Dr. He and his colleagues have advertised and pioneered as referenced here: doi: 10.1155/2010/218590.
 We developed VIOLIN, the most comprehensive vaccine database and analysis system.
 The Vaccine Ontology (VO) has become a community effort for standard representation of vaccines, vaccine components, vaccination, and host responses to vaccines.
 We have also developed Vaxign and Vaxign2, the first web-based publically available vaccine target design tool based on bioinformatics analysis of genome sequences using the strategy of reverse vaccinology.
 We have also developed Vaxign-ML, a supervised machine learning model to support vaccine design.
 We have also used these tools to predict COVID-19 vaccine candidates.

-News: On August 19, 2022, Dr. Oliver He and his collaborators were awarded a 5-year NIH U24 grant entitled
+News: On August 19, 2022, Dr. Oliver He and his collaborators were awarded a 5-year NIH U24 grant entitled "VIOLIN 2.0: Vaccine Information and Ontology LInked kNowledgebase" (U24AI171008).
+Congratulations!

 Bayesian network (BN) can model linear, nonlinear, combinatorial, and stochastic relationships among variables across multiple levels of biological organizations.
 We have developed new BN algorithms and tools for analysis of gene interaction networks using high throughput gene expression data.

 In a 2014 paper (He, 2014) and then a 2016 paper (He, 2016), Dr. He proposed a new OneNet Theory of Life”.
 The OneNet theory states that the whole process of a life of an organism is a single complex and dynamic network (called “OneNet”).
+Dr. He also proposes OneNet tenets to characterize different aspects of the OneNet life.
+Ontologies and ontology-based bioinformatics tools, such as those introduced above, can be used to integratively represent and study such OneNet theory and OneNet knowledge of different organisms.

-(5) Wet-lab (not active now): Host-Brucella interaction and protective vaccine immune mechanisms.
+(6) Wet-lab (not active now): Host-Brucella interaction and protective vaccine immune mechanisms.

 More details about our projects can be found here.